 Students with physical limitations or other special needs that would preclude participation in fieldwork will be given an appropriate alternate assignment.
 Every reasonable accommodation will be provided so that all students can participate and benefit from the field experience.
 If you have questions or concerns regarding access and participation issues please contact your instructor.
-This exemption only applies to students with documented disabilities that have been verified through the Disabled Students Brown of College and where no
+This exemption only applies to students with documented disabilities that have been verified through the Disabled Students Program & Services Office at De Anza College and where no appropriate accommodation can be made for participation.